orilan93/SiameseFish/readme.md

 - data.py contains functions for retrieving and manipulating data.
 - data_extraction.py extracts data from the drive.
 - direction_labeler.py is a tool for labeling the direction of the fish in an efficient manner.
-- distance_classifier.py is classifies embeddings to their nearest neighbors in the support set.
+- knn_classifier.py classifies embeddings to their nearest neighbors in the support set.
 - embeddings.py trains up an embedding model.
 - metrics.py contains metrics and loss functions.
 - models.py contains all the models used by the system.